Click for homepage

 In the military scene, mobile radio sets commonly provide Frequency Hopping (FH) as a counter-countermeasure (CCM) against eavesdropping, jamming and locating by means of Radio Direction Finding (RDF). in the case of the R-187-P1, the frequency can be altered up to 20,000 times per second, in a pseudo-random pattern determined by a secret proprietary algorithm.
 To achieve this high hopping rate, the radio relies on GPS or GLONASS for synchronisation.
 When the GPS or GLONASS signal is jammed, the high hopping rate cannot be used.

-The device is backwards compatible with previous generation Akveduct (Акведуцт) devices, which offer a frequency hopping rate of 100 jumps per second.
+The device is backward compatible with previous generation Akveduct (Акведуцт) devices, which offer a frequency hopping rate of 100 jumps per second.

 Footage